Directory of Legislation

 - ELICOS Standards 2018 (Cth) - Level 1Standards made under subsection 176B(1) of the Education Services for Overseas Students Act 2000.

 The ELICOS Standards 2018 repeals and replaces the ELICOS Standards (ELICOS Standards 2011) from 1 March 2018, but apply to an existing provider from 1 January 2018.

-- Energy and Utilities Administration Act 1987 (NSW) - Level 5An Act to establish the Department of Energy; to constitute the Energy Corporation of New South Wales and define its functions; and for other purposes.
+- Energy and Utilities Administration Act 1987 (NSW) - Level 5An Act to constitute the Energy Corporation of New South Wales and define its functions; and for other purposes.

 - Environment Protection and Biodiversity Conservation Act 1999 (Cth) - Level 2The Act is the Australian Government's central piece of environmental legislation.
 It provides a legal framework to protect and manage nationally and internationally important flora, fauna, ecological communities and heritage places - defined in the EPBC Act as matters of national environmental significance.

 - Environmental Planning and Assessment Act 1979 (NSW) - Level 3An Act to institute a system of environmental planning and assessment for NSW.
 Prior to development taking place in NSW, a development application (DA) must be lodged with the relevant authority describing the intended work.
 The application is lodged with the relevant consent authority and then assessed against State, Regional and Local planning controls to ensure the work is environmentally sustainable.
 The level of assessment is determined by relevant planning legislation.
 Where a development application is issued to the University or parties contracted by the University, all conditions of the approved development application must be adhered to.

 - Environmental Planning and Assessment Regulation 2021 (NSW) - Level 3This Regulation deals with the following mattersâ€"